 The solar wind is the outermost atmosphere of our sun.
 The sun is so hot that it boils off its outer layers, and the result is a constant outward expanding very thin gas.
 This solar wind consists not of atoms and molecules but of protons and electrons (this is called a plasma).
 Embedded in this solar wind is the magnetic field of the sun.
 The density is so low that we may well call it a vacuum.
 However tenuous it is, when this solar wind encounters a planet, it has to flow around it.
 When this planet has a magnetic field, the solar wind sees this magnetic field as an obstacle, as protons and electrons cannot move freely across a magnetic field.
 These charged particles are constrained to move almost always only along the magnetic field.
 Likewise, when they are forced to move in a specific direction, a magnetic field will move with them or will be bent into the direction of the flow.
 Whether the magnetic field forces the plasma motion or whether the plasma motion bends the magnetic field depends on the strength of the field and the force of the motion.
 When the solar wind encounters Earth's magnetic field, it will thus bend the field unless the field gets too strong.
 The strength of the magnetic field falls off with distance from Earth.
 The distance at which the solar wind and the magnetic field of the Earth balance each other is about 60,000 km away, or 1/10 of the distance to the moon.
 The inside of this volume that is bounded by the solar wind is called the magnetosphere.
 At the interface of the solar wind and the magnetosphere, energy can be transferred into the magnetosphere by a number of processes.
 Most effective is a process called reconnection.
 When the magnetic field in the solar wind and the magnetic field of the magnetosphere are anti-parallel, the fields can melt together, and the solar wind can drag the magnetospheres field and plasma along.
 This is very efficient in energizing magnetospheres plasma.
 Eventually, the magnetosphere responds by dumping electrons and protons into the high latitude upper atmosphere where the energy of the plasma can be dissipated.
 This then results in aurora.
 Here is an animation (1.6Mb) that illustrates this process.

-A: Meals are not included in our tours (except as otherwise stated within each "Tour Included" section) The cities of Fairbanks and Anchorage are providing a large number of restaurants in all categories.
-Our lodges and resorts are providing a dining room/restaurant with a extended food and drink selection.
+Q: Meals A: Meals are not included in our tours (except as otherwise stated within each "Tour Included" section) The cities of Fairbanks and Anchorage are providing a large number of restaurants in all categories.
+Our lodges and resorts are providing a dining room or a full service restaurant with a extended food and drink selection.

-A: Sightseeing tours are not included in our tour packages (except as otherwise stated within each "Tour Included" section) Thus, we do offer a variety of optional tours.
-Please contact us
+Q: Sightseeing Tours A: Sightseeing tours are not included in our tour packages (except as otherwise stated within each "Tour Included" section) Thus, we do offer a variety of optional tours.
+Please contact us or simply check our websites.

-A: This is hard to predict but if you travel during: (1) New Moon Dates (2) Holidays (3) Long Weekends (4) Alaska Events etc. tours are most likely sold out and it will be virtually impossible to materialize a last minute request.
+Q: How far in advance should I make a Reservation A: This is hard to predict but if you travel during: (1) New Moon Dates (2) Public Holidays (3) Long Weekends (4) Alaska Events etc. tours are most likely sold out and it will be virtually impossible to materialize a last minute request.
 Accordingly it is highly advisable to book as early as possible.